qemacs/qemacs/qe-manual.md

 If `val` is not a prefix of `str`, return `0` and leave `*ptr` unchanged.

-@param `str` input string, must be a valid pointer.
+* argument `str` input string, must be a valid pointer.

-@param `val` prefix to test, must be a valid pointer.
+* argument `val` prefix to test, must be a valid pointer.

-@param `ptr` updated with a pointer past the prefix if found.
+* argument `ptr` updated with a pointer past the prefix if found.

 Return `true` if there is a match, `false` otherwise.